josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/1-the-reducer-pattern.md

 # The Reducer Pattern

 ## Data types and pointers in JavaScript
-In Javascript we have six "primitive data types" (`Number, String, BigInt, Symbol, Boolean, undefined`), each of which stores a value of a fixed size in memory.
+In Javascript there are several "primitive data types" (e.g., `Number`, `String`, `Boolean`), each of which stores a value of a fixed size in memory.
 For example, a Number type is always exactly 8 bytes of data, to store a 64-bit floating point value.

 How big is an array or object though?
 These more advanced data structures can be of any size, and require a more complicated system of memory allocation and management.
 So an Object actually stores a "pointer" to another memory location, where the right amount of storage space can be dynamically allocated.